Faq

 What age should a child visit the dentist for the first time?

 In accordance with the American Academy of Pediatric Dentistry and the American Academy of Pediatrics, our dental office recommends that you schedule your child’s first dental visit shortly after the child’s first tooth erupts and no later than the child’s first birthday.
-More than 1 in 4 children in the US have cavities by the time they are 4 years old and establishing a “Dental Home” for your child will allow for appropriate preventive and routine oral health care.
+More than 1 in 4 children in the US have cavities by the time they are 4 years old!
+Establishing a “Dental Home” for your child will allow for appropriate preventive and routine oral health care.

 The focus of the age one dental visit is to educate parents on topics such as caring for your child’s teeth, the use of fluoride, the relationship of diet and oral health, teething and developmental milestones, oral habits (pacifiers/thumbsucking), and injury prevention.